 2. Kaiser Aluminum

 Magnesium plays an important role in the company's operations.
-In 2021, for example, Kaiser faced an unexpected decline in deliveries from a key supplier, leading the company to declare a force majeure at its rolling mill facility in Warrick County, Ind.
-This resulted in Kaiser reducing production of beverage and food packaging products.
+In 2021, for example, Kaiser faced an unexpected decline in deliveries from a key supplier.
+This led the company to declare a force majeure at its rolling mill facility in Warrick County, Indiana.
+Kaiser reduced the production of beverage and food packaging products, though the force majeure has since been lifted.

-Besides magnesium-minded investors, income investors will also find Kaiser alluring.
+In addition to magnesium-minded investors, income investors will find Kaiser alluring.
 The company has demonstrated a steadfast commitment to rewarding shareholders with a consistently rising dividend.
-From 2012 through 2022, Kaiser has increased its dividend at a compound annual growth rate of 11.9%.
+From 2013 to 2023, Kaiser increased its dividend at a compound annual growth rate (CAGR) of almost 10%.

 3. Luxfer